-- 1. Understand various environmental laws and realize the importance of biosphere - 2.
-Understand various types of pollution abatement techniques - 3.
-Understand the quality and characteristics of wastewater - 4.
-Determine various water/air quality parameters
+- 1. State that various environmental laws and realize the importance of biosphere - 2.
+Evaluate the various types of pollution abatement techniques - 3.
+Indicate the quality and characteristics of wastewater - 4.
+Determine various water/air quality parameters - 5.
+Explain the solid wastes collection, handling, waste management and Disposal